Background pattern

 • Headache.

-• Sensation of coldness or numbness in the extremities (fingers of the hands or feet, ears, or nose); more often, cramps or pain when walking.
+• Feeling of cold or numbness in the extremities (fingers of the hands or feet, ears, or nose); more frequently, cramps or feeling of pain when walking.

 • Very low blood pressure (hypotension), particularly in patients with heart failure.